grauds/clematis.doc/docs/clematis-explained/data-querying/pomodoro.md

 ## Request And Response Actions

-In the example above the response has type:
+In the example above, the response has type:

 ````typescript
 export interface IUserData {